This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 He would have to look it up later.
 It was time for Prayer, and afterwards the Elders were gathering for the jalsa.
 He washed himself at the sink, then went downstairs.
 He greeted each guest with eye contact and a handshake.
 The men assembled in silent rows, facing east, as the foremost of them announced “Allaaaaahu Akbar.”

 The jalsa began once everyone had been seated.
-At the circle’s center was Maalik al-Qarawi, Father of Ameer, son of Abdel Kareem.
+At the circle’s center was Maalik al-Qarawi, son of Abdel Kareem, Father of Ameer.
 To his right and left were the Elders of the tribes, and next their eldest sons.
 Ameer sat among the eldest boys.
 His father had sons from previous wives, but all of them lived abroad.
 Ameer was the eldest son in his father’s house.

 Abu Ameer, ibn Abdel Kareem, began: “I Greet you with Peace.
 We thank Allah that you have joined us in health.”